Unconventional superconductor: History

 LSCO (La2−xSrxCuO4) was discovered the same year (1986).
 Soon after, in January 1987, yttrium barium copper oxide (YBCO) was discovered to have a Tc of 90 K, the first material to achieve superconductivity above the boiling point of liquid nitrogen (77 K).
-This was highly significant from the point of view of the technological applications of superconductivity because of the far less expensiveness of liquid nitrogen than liquid helium, which is required to cool conventional superconductors down to their critical temperature.
+This was highly significant from the point of view of the technological applications of superconductivity because liquid nitrogen is far less expensive than liquid helium, which is required to cool conventional superconductors down to their critical temperature.
 In 1988 bismuth strontium calcium copper oxide (BSCCO) with Tc up to 107 K, and thallium barium calcium copper oxide (TBCCO) (T=thallium) with Tc of 125 K were discovered.
 The current record critical temperature is about Tc = 133 K (−140 °C) at standard pressure, and somewhat higher critical temperatures can be achieved at high pressure.
 Nevertheless, at present it is considered unlikely that cuprate perovskite materials will achieve room-temperature superconductivity.

 On the other hand, other unconventional superconductors have been discovered.
 These include some that do not superconduct at high temperatures, such as strontium ruthenate Sr2RuO4, but that, like high-temperature superconductors, are unconventional in other ways.
 (For example, the origin of the attractive force leading to the formation of Cooper pairs may be different from the one postulated in BCS theory.)
 In addition to this, superconductors that have unusually high values of Tc but that are not cuprate perovskites have been discovered.
 Some of them may be extreme examples of conventional superconductors (this is suspected of magnesium diboride, MgB2, with Tc = 39 K).
 Others could display more unconventional features.

 In 2008 a new class that does not include copper (layered oxypnictide superconductors), for example LaOFeAs, was discovered.
 An oxypnictide of samarium seemed to have a Tc of about 43 K, which was higher than predicted by BCS theory.
 Tests at up to 45 T suggested the upper critical field of LaFeAsO0.89F0.11 to be around 64 T. Some other iron-based superconductors do not contain oxygen.

 As of 2009, the highest-temperature superconductor (at ambient pressure) is mercury barium calcium copper oxide (HgBa2Ca2Cu3Ox), at 138 K and is held by a cuprate-perovskite material, possibly 164 K under high pressure.

 Other unconventional superconductors not based on cuprate structure have too been found.
 Some have unusually high values of the critical temperature, Tc, and hence they are sometimes also called high-temperature superconductors.